 For more details, visit the commercial gas areas of our site:

-Like the core gas qualifications, LPG and commercial qualifications have to be renewed every 5 years.
+It is important to know that all gas qualifications have to be renewed every 5 years.

 Factors to consider